FAQ about the WARWICK DOUBLE DEGREE

 Students who participate in the UW MAGG-Warwick PAIS get the best that both programs have to offer and receive two degrees, each from prestigious and internationally recognized institutions.
 Students choose between two routes, beginning their studies at either institution first, and attending the other institution second.
-Students who begin in Waterloo receive credit with Warwick and complete a two-year degree program at Warwick in only one year.

 For specific questions about the MAGG program, please consult the Frequently Asked Questions page.

 The primary objective of the MAGG-PAIS double degree is to offer an exceptional educational experience that allows students access to world-class programs and faculty at both institutions.
 The double degree program allows students to combine the interdisciplinary and experiential approach to the study of Global Governance with ten complementary degree programs in subjects such as International Relations, International Security, International Political Economy, International Politics and East Asia, International Politics and Europe, International Development, or US Foreign Policy.